Borrowing against your home

 While the cashflow may look attractive now, the income you

-receive will probably be much lower
+receive will probably be much lower than the capital

-important consumer protections such as free external dispute resolution.
+protections, such as free external dispute

 So make sure you research all your options before